LukaDeVrij/PublicPlaytime/README.md

 ## Upcoming feature(s) (hopefully)
 - Tidying up of the commands, with all commands under one super-command, with _get_, _ranking_ & _scoreboard_ as subcommands.
 - Ways to carry over data from old worlds to new worlds

+## Known issues
+Currently no known issues.

+If there are any problems, create a message below, or add them on GitHub, here.